 McConnell was the Medical Officer of the Day at the Pentagon on November 22, 1963, and was assigned duties that weekend at the White House, U.S. Capitol, and Arlington National Cemetery.
 A Dallas native, he worked in the pathology department at Parkland Memorial Hospital before and after the Kennedy assassination and was present for Jack Ruby's autopsy.
-Recorded April 6, 2012.
+Recorded April 6, 2012, and August 24, 2013.

 McConnell was a freshman at Texas Tech University in Lubbock, Texas, at the time of the assassination.
 Recorded April 20, 2010.

 A Dallas-based actor who has appeared in productions such as North and South (1985) and the Dallas television series, McCoy portrayed Johnny Calvin Brewer in Oliver Stone's film JFK (1991).
 McCoy met Brewer on the set and later received from him a handwritten letter and photographs, which McCoy donated to The Sixth Floor Museum in 2010.
 Recorded March 23, 2010.